telefonicaid/fiware-cygnus/flume/README.md

 * A column per each entity's attribute, plus an addition column about the reception time of the data ("recv_time").
 This kind of tables (and the databases) must be provisioned previously to the execution of Cygnus, because each entity may have a different number of attributes, and the notifications must ensure a value per each attribute is notified.

 The behaviour of the connector regarding the internal representation of the data is governed through a configuration parameter, "attr_persistence", whose values can be 'row' or 'column'.

+Each organization/tenant is associated to a different database.

 ## XML notification example